samuelpmvm/weather-app/README.md

   weather-app
 ```

-The app will be available at http://localhost:8000.
+The app will be available at:
+- [http://localhost:8000/docs](http://localhost:8000/docs) — Interactive API documentation (Swagger UI)
+- [http://localhost:8000/](http://localhost:8000/) — Minimal web frontend (if enabled)

+---

+**Scalable & Modular:**
+This project uses a centralized config file (`weather_app/config.py`), a service layer (`weather_app/services.py`), and FastAPI routers for modularity and scalability.
+You can easily extend it with new features, endpoints, or configuration options.